 Our 2 and 3-Day Beginner course is ideal to learning the basics of the sport.
-This tried and true course provides beginner kayakers with a solid foundation of basic kayaking skills necessary to get into the sport of whitewater kayaking.
+This tried and true course will provide you with a solid foundation of basic kayaking skills necessary to get into the sport of whitewater kayaking.
 This includes learning how to outfit your kayak, wet exits, t-rescues, swimming, self-rescue, body positioning, strokes, edging, bracing, river-reading and basic hydrology, eddy turns, peel-out, ferrying, scouting, and more!
 Plus, our professional instructors are enthusiastic, highly skilled, and a blast to be around!

 “My favorite part about teaching kayaking is getting new paddlers excited about being on the river.
 I love seeing people progress and seeing the smile on someone’s face after they go down a rapid for the first time.
 One off my favorite things is sharing my love of rivers with others.” –Josh Barza, Kayak Instructor